ReactiveCocoa/ReactiveCocoa/README.md

 }];
 ```

 Now we have a `joiner` subscribable.
 When someone subscribes to `joiner`, it subscribes to our `helloWorld` subscribable.
-It adds all the values it receives from `helloWorld` and then when `helloWorld` completes, it joins all the strings it received into a single string, sends that, and completes.
+It adds all the values it receives from `helloWorld` to an array and then when `helloWorld` completes, it joins all the strings it received into a single string, sends that, and completes.

-In this way, we can build subscribables on each other to express complex behaviors.
+There are a couple cool things to note about this.

+The semantics changed so that `joiner` only sends a value once `helloWorld` completes.
+That's the simple beauty of RAC.
+We can transform one subscribable with another.

+The nested subscriptions are lazy.
+Since `joiner`'s block is only called when someone subscribes to it, it only subscribes to `helloWorld` when someone subscribes to `joiner`.
+The subscriptions cascade up.

+`joiner`'s block is returning the value of `-[RACSubscribable subscribeNext:error:completed]`.
+If you look at the definition for `+[RACSubscribable createSubscribable:]`, you'll notice that return value is a `RACDisposable`.

+Disposables are in charge of cleaning up the subscription for the subscribable.
+In this case, by returning our subscription to `helloWorld`, we're making sure that when the subscription to `joiner` is disposed of, the underlying subscription to `helloWorld` also gets disposed.
+This is a pattern you should follow whenever you make a subscribable based off another.

+## Creating hot subscribables
+The easiest way to create hot subscribables is by using [RACSubject](https://github.com/github/ReactiveCocoa/blob/master/ReactiveCocoaFramework/ReactiveCocoa/RACSubject.h).
+Subjects are subscribables you can manually control with `-sendNext:`, `-sendError:`, `-sendCompleted`.
+Those will send the corresponding events to the subject's subscribers.

+Remember that hot subscribables send events regardless of whether anyone's listening.
+Sometimes that's fine, but often we'd actually like to avoid missing any events.

+Suppose that we're using RAC to interact with a web API.
+(In fact, that's exactly what the [GHAPIDemo](https://github.com/github/ReactiveCocoa/blob/master/GHAPIDemo/GHAPIDemo/GHGitHubClient.m) does.)
+We'd probably return a subject from our request method and the subject would send the value of the API call.

+But there's a race condition here.
+If the API call sends its result and completes before I have a chance to subscribe, then I completely missed the whole point of the API call and I'd never know it.

+Because of this, RAC has a few `RACSubject` subclasses:

+1. [RACAsyncSubject](https://github.com/github/ReactiveCocoa/blob/master/ReactiveCocoaFramework/ReactiveCocoa/RACAsyncSubject.h).
+It doesn't send any value until it completes and if anyone subscribes after it has completed, it resends the last value it received to that new subscriber and tells the subscriber it's completed.
+1. [RACReplaySubject](https://github.com/github/ReactiveCocoa/blob/master/ReactiveCocoaFramework/ReactiveCocoa/RACReplaySubject.h).
+It remembers every value it sends (or some pre-defined cut-off you give it) and replays those to any subscriber that misses them.
+1. [RACBehaviorSubject](https://github.com/github/ReactiveCocoa/blob/master/ReactiveCocoaFramework/ReactiveCocoa/RACBehaviorSubject.h).
+It remembers the last value it received and sends that to any new subscribers that missed it.

+## Operations
 RAC implements a set of [operations](https://github.com/github/ReactiveCocoa/blob/master/ReactiveCocoaFramework/ReactiveCocoa/RACSubscribable%2BOperations.h) on `RACSubscribable` that do exactly that.
 They take the source subscribable and return a new subscribable with some defined behavior.

 ## Bindings